faceyspacey/respond-framework-docs-old/README.md

 However, if the URL in the route transition was pre-determined (such as from a direct visitor), but no matching route found, the URL will stay the same in the address bar, *while dispatching the `NOT_FOUND` type.* This is preferable in this case.

 Lastly, `actions.notFound.complete` and other additional generated action creators also exist.
 There's very little different between `NOT_FOUND` and other routes, except Respond directs your users here as a fallback when things go wrong.
+In other words, it's not implemented as a "*special case*".